d-bl/MAE-gf/docs/counting-new.md

 > ccccTc, cccTcc, ... , cTTTTc

 e.
-Remove all words with more than two "c".
-Remove all words with more than three "T"
+Remove all words with more than two consecutive "c".
+Remove all words with more than three consecutive "T"

 > ... , ccTTcc , cTTcTT , cTcTcc, cTcTcT, ... , cTTTcc , ...

-#### Step 2: Avoid vertical mirrored words
+#### Step 2: Avoid words b where b = d

 For examples we use the following proto-words: ccTTTc , cTccTc , cTcTTc , cTTcTc